 Habitat & Biodiversity

-We continue to work closely with our stakeholders to promote biodiversity, protect environmentally sensitive areas, and to comply with local, state, and federal environmental regulations.
+We continue to work closely with community and government stakeholders to promote biodiversity, protect environmentally sensitive areas, and comply with local, state, and federal environmental regulations.

-To identify and mitigate environmental impacts, Con Edison’s Environment, Health, & Safety department collaborates across our engineering and planning groups to conduct a comprehensive environmental review for projects.
-Whether it is a large-scale construction project or a small-scale service installation, environmental impacts are reviewed during project planning so that proper controls are incorporated into the project design.
+To identify and mitigate environmental impacts, Con Edison’s Environment, Health, & Safety department collaborates across our engineering and planning groups to conduct comprehensive environmental review projects before they are undertaken.
+Whether it is a large-scale construction project or a small-scale service installation, environmental impacts are reviewed during project planning so that proper controls can be incorporated into the project’s design.
 We continue to solicit input from the impacted community and government stakeholders early in the design process to further mitigate any concerns.

 Our main goal is to minimize our work footprint and restore any disturbed areas to preconstruction conditions, regardless of project size.
-Each year, we build upon our collaborative and communicative efforts with the New York City Department of Parks and Recreation, and we continue to refine our practices for work in and around city- owned trees and public parks.
-We understand how vital these resources are to the health and well-being of all New Yorkers and the important role they play in contributing to clean air and water, reductions in energy costs, increases in property values, and beautification of four streets and parks.
+Within New York City, we have built upon our collaborative and communicative efforts with the New York City Department of Parks and Recreation, and we continue to refine our practices for work in and around city-owned trees and public parks.
+We understand how vital these resources are to the health and well-being of all New Yorkers and the important role they play in contributing to clean air and water, reductions in energy costs, increases in property values, and beautification of our streets and parks.

-Con Edison has continued to build upon our relationship with the New York City Landmarks Preservation Commission by codifying best management practices and permitting guidelines for projects within designated historic districts and individual landmarks, in addition to archaeologically significant locations.
-We added a construction guidance document to protect NYC Department of Environmental Protection’s newly installed “green infrastructure assets,” such as bioswales, rain gardens, and porous pavement that are being constructed along the Department of Transportation rights-of-way in the outer boroughs.
+Con Edison has also continued to build upon our relationship with the New York City Landmarks Preservation Commission by codifying best management practices and permitting guidelines for projects within designated historic districts and individual landmarks, in addition to archaeologically significant locations.
+We have implemented new construction guidelines to protect NYC Department of Environmental Protection’s newly installed “green infrastructure assets,” such as bioswales, rain gardens, and porous pavement that are being constructed along the Department of Transportation rights-of-way in the outer boroughs.

-Outside of New York City, Con Edison continues to maintain compliance with our New York State Public Service Commission- approved Overhead Transmission Vegetation Management Program, which encompasses more than 2,000 acres.
+Outside New York City, Con Edison continues to comply with our New York State Public Service Commission-approved Overhead Transmission Vegetation Management Program, which encompasses more than 2,000 acres.
 Our cumulative efforts have encouraged biological diversity by protecting native plants, selectively pruning or cutting undesirable species, and increasing public awareness for threatened and endangered species through community partnerships.
-As a founding member of Electric Power Research Institute’s Power-in-Pollinator Initiative, our vegetation management program currently supports the protection of the monarch butterfly, which are at risk of becoming listed as threatened under the Endangered Species Act.
+As a founding member of Electric Power Research Institute’s Power-in-Pollinator Initiative, our vegetation management program currently supports the protection of the monarch butterfly, which is at risk of becoming listed as threatened under the Endangered Species Act.

-Additionally, our Clean Energy Businesses collaborate with our stakeholders to incorporate responsible environmental stewardship that promotes biodiversity, protects environmentally sensitive areas, and compliance with local, state, and federal environmental regulations.
+Additionally, our Clean Energy Businesses collaborate with our stakeholders to incorporate responsible environmental stewardship that promotes biodiversity and protects environmentally sensitive areas in compliance with local, state, and federal environmental regulations.